Drives

 - Select Transfer Ownership.

-- In the pop-up, select the user to transfer ownership.
+- In the pop-up, select the user to transfer ownership to.

 - View drive format, capacity, creation date, team, project, owner and state.